yxwan123/LogicAsker/README.md

+# LogicAsker: Evaluating and Improving the Logical Reasoning Ability of Large Language Models

 This is the artifact for the paper ["LogicAsker: Evaluating and Improving the Logical Reasoning Ability of Large Language Models"](https://arxiv.org/abs/2401.00757).
 This artifact supplies the LogicAsker toolkit and supplementary materials for the paper.

-**This repository contains:**
+This repository contains:

 1. Code implementation and utilities of LogicAsker, i.e., the python script and instructions to run LogicAsker to test LLMs specified in the paper.
 2. Generated dataset.
 We present a sample of 5.2k generated data that we used in our experiment in `data/.` A training dataset of size 10.4k is available on [Huggingface 🤗](https://huggingface.co/datasets/iforgott/LogicAsker).